mangapress/mangapress/README.md

 Manga+Press is a webcomic management system for WordPress.
 Manga+Press uses WordPress' posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

+## Upgrade Notice ==

+WARNING: Last/Comic Archive page functionality has been changed.
+Please back up, and perform tests in a development environment before upgrading.

+WARNING: Child themes have been pulled from the plugin.
+These themes are now available for download here: https://manga-press.com/download/themes/.
+If you are using these themes, please move them to the `wp-content/themes` directory before upgrading.

 ## Changelog
+### 3.5.0
+   * Removed `the_content` processing for Latest/Comic Archive pages

 ### 3.0
 #### 3.0.0
    * Removed child themes